raghuve3r/DM/README.md

-All codes are part of the course CSCI-B565 Data Mining by Predrag Radivojac( http://www.cs.indiana.edu/~predrag/)
+All codes are part of the course CSCI-B565 Data Mining by Professor Predrag Radivojac( http://www.cs.indiana.edu/~predrag/)